Designing the Desk Cart

 SEAN KELLY (Lead Designer): Our customers were really open with us.
 They didn’t clean up.
 They didn’t prepare for our visit.
 We asked them to show us their workspace in the wild.
 And they did.

 In nearly every home office, we saw drawers with intricate organization that required careful dismantling to reach stuff in the back.
 In fact, many of our customers couldn’t tell us what was in their file cabinet drawers.
-Many dreamed of having L-shaped desks but lamented about the lack of square footage to fit such a large item.
+Many dreamed of having L-shaped desks but lamented their lack of square footage to fit such a large item.

 The Right Kind of Mobility

-We’re here to make the best product for the home office user even if that means sacrificing mass appeal.
+SEAN KELLY: We’re here to make the best product for the home office user even if that means sacrificing mass appeal.

 KEN TOMITA